syncfusion-content/wpf-docs/wpf/PropertyGrid/Collection-Editor.md

 ![PropertyGrid collection Editor with collection as selected object](CollectionEditor_Images/CollectionEditor_Structure.png)

-N> Collection type property must be derived from the `IList` type to add or remove the items in collection property of `SelectedObject`.
-The `IList` type collection property element must contains the parameterless constructor to update the items in the collection, otherwise you can only remove the items in the collection property.
+N> Collection type property must be derived from the `IList` type to edit the collection properties in  the `SelectedObject`.
+The `IList` collection property must contain the non-parameter constructor to edit the items in the collection, otherwise only the items in the collection property can be removed.

-N> You cannot able to editing and modifying the collection for primitives types and string (List<int>, List<string>).
+N> You will not be able to edit a collection of primitive type, such as `List<int>` and `List<string>`.

 ## Collection Editor for selected collection object